BenElferink/OGBears-CNFT-Spy/README.md

 This repository is designed different than familiar practices.<br />
 Just like any other React app, the `public` and `src` folders contain the code required to build the Frontend of the application.<br />
-But there is a `data` folder which is detached from the application.
+But there is a `data` folder whithin the `src`.
 It contains the logic for creating and maintaining data about floor prices.
 The bot runs on a seperate VM hosted by AWS, and keeps the data within a designated `.json` file.

 ## Access AWS virtual machine

 1. You need to obtain a private key (`.pem` file)
 2. Access the VM via SSH: `ssh -i "${FILE_NAME}.pem" ubuntu@ec2-3-22-57-176.us-east-2.compute.amazonaws.com`
 3. If you need to clone the repo again for some reason, make sure to apply your GitHub token so the bot can read and write data: `git clone https://${GITHUB_TOKEN}@github.com/belferink1996/og-bears-cnft-spy.git`
-4. Run `cd ./og-bears-cnft-spy/data`
+4. Run `cd ./og-bears-cnft-spy/src/data`
 5. Run `npm start`